 Enabled: This activates the primary PCI IDE.
 Disabled: This disables the primary PCI IDE and frees up the resource.

-OnBoard Secondary PCI IDE: This option turns on/off the onboard secondary IDE.
-The default is enabled.
+OnBoard Secondary PCI IDE: This option turns on and off the onboard secondary IDE.

 Enabled: This activates the secondary PCI IDE.
 Disabled: This disables the secondary PCI IDE and frees up its resources.